aristanetworks/anta/docs/faq.md

     The previous command set a couple of options for ANTA NRFU, one them being the `timeout` command, by default, when running ANTA from CLI, it is set to 30s.
     The timeout is increased to 50s to allow ANTA to wait for API calls a little longer.

+    !!! tip "Advanced Timeout Configuration"
+        For comprehensive information about timeout configuration and optimization in large scale environments, see the [Timeouts Configuration](advanced_usages/scaling.md#timeouts-configuration) section in the Scaling ANTA guide.
+The guide provides detailed explanations of different timeout types and recommended values for various deployment scenarios.

 ## `ImportError` related to `urllib3`